Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 **Technickel (Voiceover):**
 The power of Baseline is knowing what's safe to build with *right now*.
 The Study Guide prompt is a perfect example of turning that knowledge into action.
 It doesn't just show you a list of features; it curates the most important ones—the brand new and the newly stable—so you can stay on the cutting edge without risking a broken user experience.
 It's a practical demonstration of how you can use Baseline's data to make informed decisions and accelerate your learning, cutting through the noise so you can focus on building with confidence.

-**Visuals - Example 2: The Browser Showdown**
+**Visuals - Example 2**
 > {
-> **Scene Description:** "A photorealistic CGI animation in a 16:9 aspect ratio with cinematic lighting.
-Two highly detailed, robotic cowboys face off in a classic western standoff on a dusty digital plain.
-One is clearly labeled 'Browser A,' the other 'Browser B.'",
-> **Action:** "A list of features appears between them.
-As the MCP's `browser.js` tool is mentioned, one cowboy's list gets all green checkmarks, and it tips its hat.",
+> **Storyboard Prompt:** "A photorealistic, cinematic still photo in a 16:9 aspect ratio.
+A futuristic code editor is shown with a file open.
+A glowing magnifying glass is scanning the code, highlighting web features.
+The mood is analytical and high-tech.",
+> **Scene Description:** "A crisp, high-resolution screen recording of a terminal in a 16:9 aspect ratio.
+The text is perfectly clear and has a modern, slightly glowing font.",
+> **Action:** "The command `mcp find-features-in-file --filePath 'example'` is run.
+The terminal outputs a list of web features found in the file.
+Then, the command `mcp min-browser-support-report --filePath 'example'` is run.
+A beautiful markdown report is generated and displayed, showing the minimum browser versions required for the features in the file.",
-> **Audio - Soundscape:** "A classic western duel whistle."
+> **Audio - Soundscape:** "A futuristic 'scanning' sound effect, followed by a 'report generated' sound."
 > }

 **Technickel (Voiceover):**
-Use the **Browser Tool** to script a showdown.
-See which of your target browsers has the best support for a whole list of modern features you want to use.
+It's one thing to know what's possible, but it's another to know what's in your own codebase.
+Point the tool at any file or directory to see how your existing projects measure up against Baseline.
+You can't know if you're quick on the draw or a step behind if you don't know where you stand.
+And by going further with a browser support report, you can get a clear picture of your project's compatibility, spot any issues, and make sure you're not leaving any users in the dust.

 **Visuals - Example 3: The Text Lasso**
 > {